lsymds/unfirewall/README.md

 # unfirewall

-Unfirewall is an application that automatically configures and updates firewalls to allow chosen providers through.
+Unfirewall is an application that automatically updates a variety of destination firewalls with IP address data from numerous available sources according to a user defined configuration.
+For example, Unfirewall allows you to permit all Cloudflare proxies, new and old, to access your origin servers on port 443.